ryvoxr/notebook/school/history/apush/unit-8/assignments/assignment-1.md

 Cuban patriots mounted a war against Spain
 - Spanish put Cuban civilians into concentration camps

-## Discuss the specific things that drew the US into war with Spain (de Lome letter, the Maine, etc...)
+## Discuss the specific things that drew the US into war with Spain

 Spanish atrocities created a surge of nationalism